 General Grant Opportunities

 (not specific to science or math)

-- Pat Bricker Grant - Sponsored by the Wisconsin State Reading Association, this grant awards up to $2000 for Wisconsin educators to conduct classroom-based research.
+- Pat Bricker Memorial Research Scholarship - Sponsored by the Wisconsin State Reading Association, this grant awards up to $2000 for Wisconsin educators to conduct classroom-based research.

 - Wisconsin Improving Teacher Quality grants - this is a Title IIa grant program managed by the UW system.
 These are large scale grants for professional development across subject areas.